 PIN for later reference – 1000 Steps Kokoda Track Memorial

-Where is Kokoda Track Memorial?
+Where is the Kokoda Track Memorial?

-How to get to Kokoda Track Memorial?
+How to Get to Kokoda Track Memorial?

 1000 Steps in Kokoda Track Memorial

-- Total distance: 5 kilometres.
+- Total Distance: 5 kilometres.

-- Time taken: 2 hours.
+- Time Taken: 2 hours.

-- Grade: Moderate to Hard as the stairs are steep.
+- Grade: Moderate to Hard.

 How can you support me?

-You know how much I love coffee, so you can buy me coffee – Buy me Coffee!
+You know how much I love coffee, so you can buy me a coffee – Buy me Coffee!

-Or you can purchase from one of the below travel resources without any extra charge to you.
+Or you can purchase from one of the below travel resources without any extra charge to you:

-Click to book your flight on Skyscanner.com
+Book your flight on Skyscanner.com or Trip.com

-Click to book your accommodation on Stay22
+Reserve your accommodation on Stay22

-Click to book your tours and travels on Viator or GetYourGuide
+Book your tours and travels or purchase tickets on Viator or GetYourGuide

 Do you have a question?
-Or want any suggestions, and tips for travels, hikes and scuba dives?
-Use the Subscription box below to sign-up and get updates by email.
+Do you want any suggestions and tips for travel, hikes, and scuba dives?
+Use the Subscription box below to sign up and get updates by email.